 It is very common for homes to have the wrong sized unit for various reasons.
 It is important to know what the correct sized AC Unit is for your home's square footage.
 An undersized unit can be extremely under efficient while an oversized AC unit can often lead to poor humidity control and shorter lifespans.

 - Correct Sized Air Conditioner: REPAIR

 - Over or Under-Sized Air Conditioner: REPLACE

 What is Your Current Credit Score?

-Most HVAC companies over a variety of different financing options for customers seeking to install a new air conditioning system.
+Most HVAC companies offer a variety of different financing options for customers seeking to install a new air conditioning system or furnace.
 However, just like all financing, the better your credit history is, the better your lending terms will be.

 Schedule A Free Bid On New Equipment

-If you are in the market for a new HVAC equipment and would like to receive a free assessment on how we can maximize the comfort and efficiency of your system, call us Superior today at (314) 209-7500 or fill out the online form below.
+If you are in the market for new HVAC equipment and would like to receive a FREE consultation on how we can maximize the comfort and efficiency of your system, call us Superior today at (314) 209-7500 or fill out the online form below.